nlohmann/json/CONTRIBUTING.md

 # How to contribute

 This project started as a little excuse to exercise some of the cool new C++11 features.
-Over the time, people actually started to use the JSON library (yey!) and started to help improving it by proposing features, finding bugs, or even fixing my mistakes.
+Over time, people actually started to use the JSON library (yey!) and started to help improve it by proposing features, finding bugs, or even fixing my mistakes.
 I am really [thankful](https://github.com/nlohmann/json/blob/master/README.md#thanks) for this and try to keep track of all the helpers.

-To make it as easy as possible for you to contribute and me to keep an overview, here are some few guidelines which should help us avoid all kind of unnecessary work or disappointment.
+To make it as easy as possible for you to contribute and for me to keep an overview, here are a few guidelines which should help us avoid all kinds of unnecessary work or disappointment.
 And of course, this document is subject to discussion, so please [create an issue](https://github.com/nlohmann/json/issues/new) or a pull request if you find a way to improve it!

 ## Prerequisites

-Please [create an issue](https://github.com/nlohmann/json/issues/new), assuming one does not already exist and described your concern.
+Please [create an issue](https://github.com/nlohmann/json/issues/new), assuming one does not already exist, and describe your concern.
 Note you need a [GitHub account](https://github.com/signup/free) for this.

 If you want propose changes to the code, you need to download the [`re2c`](http://re2c.org) tool.